-This course is a continuation of PHY 235.
-Topics include electricity, magnetism, light and atomic physics.
-(Meets for six hours - four hours lecture, two hours lab)
+This is an algebra and trigonometry based course, and it is a continuation of PHY 235.
+Topics include electricity, electromagnetism, optics, atomic physics, nuclear physics, radiation, quantum physics and relativity.
+(Meets for six hours per week - four hours lecture, two hours lab).